notgiven688/jitterphysics2/other/WebDemo/README.md

 ## Jitter2 in the browser

-**Credits for raylib-cs in the browser and this README go to: https://github.com/disketteman/DotnetRaylibWasm**
+**Credits for raylib-cs in the browser and this README go to: https://github.com/disketteman/DotnetRaylibWasm and https://github.com/Kiriller12/RaylibWasm**

 ## Setup

-Make sure you have the latest version of .NET 7.
+Make sure you have the latest version of .NET 9.

 Install the official wasm tooling: